arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

   | false => \lam x => x -- again a proof of Empty -> Empty
 {%endarend%}

-Let us also prove something, involving quantification.
+Let us also prove something involving quantification.
 For example, the statement "for every {%ard%}x : Bool{%endard%} there exists {%ard%}y : Bool{%endard%} such that x == y":
 {%arend%}
 -- Sigma-types are used to express existential quantification